NSF 1951911, $2.5M over 4 years

 We are working to understand and address the socio-technical challenge of designing culturally and connectivity responsive mHealth applications for rural tribal communities.
-Currently, we are working with the Hopi Opportunity Youth Initiative.
+Currently, we are working with Hopi Behavioral Health Services.

 NSF 2145861; $570K over 5 years